daviddupuis/jeffskinnerbox.github.io/content/draft/building-my-new-blog-using-jekyll-scratch-that-pelican.md

 as well as template-specific variables (See “[Template and Variables][16]” section of the Pelican documentation).

+Thinking of Pelican's two primary modes of operation: local development and production deployment (i.e., pelicanconf.py and publishconf.py, respectively).
+When developing locally, settings for things like Google Analytics and Disqus are deliberately left out of pelicanconf.py by design.
+Including those settings in local testing can have adverse effects: inaccurate site statistics, spurious comment threads, and other unanticipated side effects.

+When it is time to publish your site, then of course you want those settings to be included.
+The way to do that is to ensure your publishconf.py is being referenced at publish time: `pelican content -s publishconf.py`.

 My `pelicanconf.py` file looks like this:

     must add pelicanconf.py here  XXXX FINISH THIS XXXX